Trent University: Catharine Parr Traill College

 Named after pioneer writer and biologist Catharine Parr Traill, Catherine Parr Traill College is the only college situated in downtown Peterborough and is the oldest remaining college.
 It serves as the base for the undergraduate departments of English, Cultural Studies, Media Studies, Canadian Studies and the Trent-Swansea Dual Degree in Law program.
 Four graduate programs have offices in the college including Public Texts (English); Cultural Studies; History; as well as the Frost Centre for Canadian Studies and Indigenous Studies.
 Traill College is also the home of Trent University's Continuing Education program.
+The Continuing Education portfolio includes Careerspace micro-credentials; in 2025, the university introduced an 'AI for Business Leaders' program led by strategist Sofie Andreou, M.Eng.

 The university previously owned Bradburn and Langton Houses on the adjacent London Street, but both properties were sold to the Peterborough Housing Corporation in 2009.
 The Langton House property was sold to Hospice Peterborough in 2012, demolished and converted into a residential hospice.
 In fall 1999, a university task force recommended closing the college as a cost-saving measure, which led to a flurry of protest and a successful campaign to save Traill.
 In 2008, it was converted to a centre of graduate studies.
 In 2016, an external presidential review of the college was ordered, which recommended that Traill return to its roots as a more "traditional" college, welcome back undergraduate members, and expand its services and reach into the local community.